Vessel (structure): Suicides

-On February 1, 2020, a 19-year-old man jumped from the sixth floor of the structure and died; the media reported this as the first such incident involving the Vessel.
+On February 1, 2020, a 19-year-old man jumped from the sixth floor of the structure and died, apparently the first such incident involving Vessel.
 On December 22, 2020, a 24-year-old woman jumped from the top of the structure and also died.
-A third fatality occurred less than a month later on January 11, 2021, when a 21-year-old man jumped from the Vessel.
-Following the third death, the structure was indefinitely closed while the Related Companies consulted with experts on a strategy to prevent future suicides.
+Less than a month later, on January 11, 2021, a 21-year-old man jumped from Vessel.
+Following this third death, the structure was indefinitely closed while the Related Companies consulted with experts on a strategy to prevent suicides.
 Residents of the surrounding neighborhoods hired a suicide prevention expert, who suggested adding netting or raising the glass barriers.
 However, no changes were ultimately made to the barriers.

 Vessel was reopened at the end of May 2021, but all visitors were required to be accompanied by at least one other person.
-In addition, after the first hour of each day, all visitors above five years old had to pay $10 for a ticket.
-Tickets for the first hour of the day, as well as tickets for children five and under, were free.
-Revenue from ticket sales was to directly fund additional safety upgrades.
-Two months after Vessel reopened, on July 29, 2021, a 14-year-old boy jumped to his death while he was with his family.
-After the fourth death, Vessel was again closed indefinitely.
-Stephen Ross said at the time he was considering closing the structure permanently.
-By August 2022, Hudson Yards officials were installing safety nets around Vessel in preparation for the structure's possible reopening.
+In addition, after the first hour of each day, all visitors older than five years old had to pay $10 for a ticket.
+Revenue from ticket sales was to fund safety upgrades.
+Two months later, on July 29, 2021, a 14-year-old boy jumped to his death while he was with his family.
+After this fourth death, Vessel was again closed indefinitely.
+Stephen Ross said he was considering closing the structure permanently.
+By August 2022, Hudson Yards officials were testing safety nets around Vessel in preparation for the structure's possible reopening.
+After full-height steel mesh nets were installed on each level, news media reported in early 2024 that Vessel would reopen later that year, though the top level would remain closed.
+On October 21, 2024, Vessel reopened; initially, only the lowest two levels and parts of the upper levels were open to the public.